 Over the years, Drimnagh Castle has served as a filming location for a number of TV shows and movies, like the award-winning Tudors and The Old Curiosity Shop.

-If you’re in search of castles in Dublin that are easily accessed from the City Centre, look no further than Ashtown.
+If you’re in search of castles in Dublin that are easily accessed from the City Centre, look no further than Ashtown Castle.

 You’ll find this tower house in the grounds of the mighty Phoenix Park where it was discovered hidden inside the walls of a much bigger castle many years ago.

-This medieval tower house is thought to date back to the 17th century but, like many castles in Ireland, the exact date of construction is unknow.
+This medieval tower house is thought to date back to the 17th century but, like many castles in Ireland, the exact date of construction is unknown.